Thursday, 31 October 2024

 Members interjecting.

-I am glad you have all woken up a bit, because you have been asleep at the wheel for the last 10 years.
-This legislation is no better evidence of how asleep at the wheel this government has been, because when you hear the Labor government saying, ‘Hey, have we got something for you,’ have a good look at it, because as is the case in this legislation, what they have got for you is simply what they took away from you seven years ago.
+Danny O’BRIEN: I am glad you have all woken up a bit, because you have been asleep at the wheel for the last 10 years.
+This legislation is the best evidence of how asleep at the wheel this government has been, because when you hear the Labor government saying, ‘Hey, have we got something for you,’ have a good look at it, because as is the case in this legislation, what they have got for you is simply what they took away from you seven years ago.
 It is exactly what you took away seven years ago.
 ‘We are bringing in a stamp duty concession for off-the-plan purchases.
 We are bringing that in.’
 You took it away seven years ago.
 This was your policy.

 Danny Pearson interjected.

 Danny O’BRIEN: Do you know what, it is very pleasing to have the member for Essendon at the table, because when this legislation went through in the State Taxation Acts Amendment Bill 2017, where the government took away the stamp duty concession that they are now bringing back, there were seven speakers on this side.
 There were more even numbers in those days.
 There were seven coalition speakers.
 Guess how many proudly got up and spoke about their policy on that side in 2017?
 Well, there were two and the minister at the table.
-There was the Treasurer, and to my great surprise, there was the member for Ivanhoe and the minister at the table as well cheerleading.
+There was the Treasurer, and to my great surprise there was the member for Ivanhoe and the minister at the table as well cheerleading.
 In fact he spoke for his full 10 minutes on the State Taxation Acts Amendment Bill in 2017 and did not mention that they were taking away the off-the-plan stamp duty concession.
 It was one of the actual key parts of the legislation in that year’s budget, and the minister at the table did not even mention it.

 This government will not stand idly by, watching the benefits of a rising property market return to increasingly fewer hands.